Free Cash Flow

 Types of free cash flow

-2. Free Cash flow to equity (FCFE): FCFE is the measure of cash available to equity shareholders, factoring in capital expenditures, working capital, and debt payments.
+FCFE is the measure of cash available to equity shareholders, factoring in capital expenditures, working capital, and debt payments.
+FCFE is also called levered cash flow.
+This is essentially the amount of money the company can use for its dividend payouts to its shareholders.
+This sum can also be utilised towards stock buybacks after all debts, expenses, and reinvestments are accounted for.
 For investors looking at the financial market, it helps evaluate the company's potential to generate returns for shareholders.
+The formula for calculating FCFE is:

 The formula for calculating free cash flow is: